Archdiocese of Durban

 The Archdiocese of Durban evolved from the Vicariate Apostolic of Natal which was erected on 15 November 1850 and elevated to an archdiocese with the title Archdiocese of Durban on 11 January 1951.
-As of 2002, the Church census shows that there were 217,468 Catholics in 74 parishes in the Archdiocese.
+As of 2002, the Church census shows that there were 217,468 Catholics in 74 parishes in the archdiocese.

-The Province of the Roman Catholic Metropolitan Archdiocese of Durban contains these suffragan dioceses:
+The Metropolitan Province of Durban contains these suffragan dioceses: